Hrunamannahreppur

 Hrunamannahreppur (/is/, lit.
-'Hruni Hreppur' (Note: Hrunamanna is the definite form of Hrunamenn, which is the adjective and demonym of Hruni.)) is a municipality located in Iceland.
+'Hreppur (district) of the people of Hruni' (Note: Hrunamanna is the genitive case of Hrunamenn, which is the demonym of Hruni.)) is a municipality located in Iceland.
 Its major settlement is Flúðir.

 The district abuts the Highlands, so that farmers' livestock occasionally strays there.

 Hrunamannahreppur and other parts of southwest Iceland were among the first where biting midges (Ceratopogonidae) were detected after their first appearance in Iceland in 2015.